lasso-sustech/cluster-tap/README.md

 - copy `tap.py` to the server, next to server's function code.
 - create `manifest.json` file following the format in `manifest.json.example`
   - **The manifest file is not mandatory**, if no function will be executed on server;
-  - The name of server could be neglected, with default value `''`.
+  - The name section is always neglected, with default value `''`.
 - run `tap.py -s` as server, waiting for clients connection.

 **Client Side**: